2006–07 Isthmian League: Division One North

 Maldon Town qualified for the play-offs but were ineligible for promotion due to ground grading issues, so Harlow Town received a bye to the play-off final which they won, and were promoted to the Premier Division along with AFC Hornchurch, who earned a second successive promotion.
 Flackwell Heath finished bottom of the table and were relegated.
+At the end of the season Enfield folded with phoenix club Enfield 1893 joining Essex Senior League.
 Ilford finished second bottom, but were reprieved to make up the number of clubs at eight tier after a few higher league clubs folded and merged and Northern Premier League was reformed.